News & Resources - News & Archives

 -Lake County Examiner, March 8, 2007

-The Collins Companies have announced the construction of a small log mill on its Lakeview sawmill property.
+Collins has announced the construction of a small log mill on its Lakeview sawmill property.
 Work on the $6.6 million dollar project will start immediately with operations scheduled to begin this fall.

 -BlueWorks Business March 2007